Monitoring Tooling

 This digital credential validates your knowledge of monitoring MongoDB deployments.
 It recognizes your understanding of MongoDB's monitoring tools, ability to interpret key performance metrics such as CPU usage and query execution times, and ability to configure alerting mechanisms to capture critical events.

-Upon completion of the Monitoring Tooling skill and skill check, you will earn a Credly Badge that you are able to share with your network. |
+Upon completion of the Monitoring Tooling skill and assessment, you will earn a Credly Badge that you are able to share with your network.

 Learning Objectives

-Use Monitoring Tools for MongoDB
+Use monitoring tools for MongoDB

 List, describe, and use some of MongoDB's built-in monitoring tools.